Elaboration of Appropriate Legal

 Elimination of All Forms of Discrimination against Women (CEDAW) and its

-Optional Protocol, and the government of RA has developed National Action Plan
+Optional Protocol, and RA Government developed the National Action Plan

 on Improving the Status of Women and Enhancing Their Role in Society